-Since the mid 1960's, Cochise College has offered College courses and programs to Cochise County communities through Continuing Education.
-The Community Campus operates in cooperation and with the support of public school boards, businesses, city, county and state agencies throughout the county.
-The Community Campus serves those in the county who would otherwise be unable to attend college courses on established campuses.
+Since the mid-1960's, Cochise College has offered College courses and programs to Cochise County communities through Continuing Education.
+The Community Campus operates in cooperation and with the support of public school districts, businesses, city, county and state agencies throughout the county.
+The Community Campus serves those in Cochise County who would otherwise be unable to attend college courses on established campuses.

 Courses taught in the Community Campus have the same content as those taught at the other Cochise College campuses - the same course outlines, the same textbooks and requirements.
-Courses are taught by both full-time College faculty and associate faculty from businesses, industry and the public schools.
+Courses are taught by both full-time College faculty and associate faculty from business, industry and the public education sectors.
 All faculty are certified to teach by the College and by the Arizona Community College Board.
-Courses offered by the Community Campus are selected from community requests and needs.
-The result is a wide variety of courses scheduled to meet local needs and desire.
+Courses offered by the Community Campus are selected from community requests and needs, resulting in a wide variety of courses.